petersson90/engineering-basics/02-Best-Practices/03-GitHub-Actions/README.md

 :bulb: See [contexts](https://docs.github.com/en/actions/learn-github-actions/contexts) for all available context variables and [expressions](https://docs.github.com/en/actions/learn-github-actions/expressions) for the expression syntax.

+### Secrets

+One of the available context variables is `secrets`, which allows you to access special variables that are used for authentication purposes.
+You can define them yourself (for instance by creating one from the Github interface in your account by going to Settings => Secrets) but one is made available by Github during the workflow execution: `${{ secrets.GITHUB_TOKEN }}`.

+At the start of each workflow run, Github automatically creates a unique GITHUB_TOKEN secret and makes it accessible to the workflow.
+This token can be used to authenticate and bring changes to the repository for which it is currently running; for example add a comment, create a Pull Request, add a reviewer, etc.

 ### Conditions

 You can conditionally execute a step or a job with the "if" syntax.
 For instance, if you want to run a step or a job only if the current event is triggered on the "master" branch, we can add the following at the step (or job) level: